lyotam/TechMarketplace/README.md

 To get your TechMarketplace application up and running locally, you will need to run the Quorum network, compile your contracts, migrate those contracts to the network, populate those contracts with data, then run your application:

 ### Quorum network
-To setup & run the Quorum network, follow the steps [here](https://github.com/jpmorganchase/quorum-examples#getting-started).
+To setup & run a Quorum network, follow the steps [here](https://github.com/jpmorganchase/quorum-examples#getting-started).

 ### TechMarketplace